 And I wonder if I’m something to forget,

 like an umbrella or a cup of coffee.

-And I wonder if he had a list of words
+And I wonder–did my father make a list of words?

 all that was left was remembrance.